-By: Lennard Fink, STS Teacher
+By: Lennard Fink, STS Faculty

 STS Middle and Senior School Speech students have been enjoying great success this year, winning various medals, trophies, and awards which were presented to them during an awards ceremony at both the Middle and Senior School assemblies on Tuesday, April 19.

 Bolu K. ’23 and Alia N. ’22 represented STS on the Canadian Team at the World’s Independent Schools Public Speaking Championships held virtually from Country Day School north of Toronto.

 115 students from 13 countries participated in the World’s tournament and Bolu K. ’23 and Alia N. ’22 represented Canada and our school brilliantly.

 Bolu K. ’23 was chosen as one of 14 students representing Canada based upon being in the top seven at the Senior Canadian National Tournament and Alia N. ’22 was selected from the International Independent Schools Public Speaking Championships.
 They each competed in four events, Parliamentary Debate, Impromptu Speaking, Persuasive Speech, and Interpretation of Prose.

 The top 20 students competed in the finals and congratulations to Alia N. ’22 who advanced to the finals in Impromptu Speaking and Interpretation of Prose.